Conservation of Biodiversity

-Natural benefits, including the Edo River, have provided immeasurable precious benefits for our soy sauce production in Noda.
-Behind the Kikkoman’s environmental philosophy to “respect the working of nature and contribute to the realization of a society comfortable to live in through our corporate activities keeping harmony with the environment” is the fact that we have such a long history.
-Moreover, the Kikkoman group’s companies use natural products such as soybeans, wheat, tomatoes, grapes, seaweeds, salt, and koji mold as raw ingredients for our products.
-It is nature that supports the Kikkoman group.
-Therefore, we place importance on people, resources, and climate while addressing environmental issues that require coexistence with nature and harmony with our society to solve.
-We believe that is our first step to “become a company whose existence is meaningful to society” in the world.
+Nature’s blessings, including the Edo River, have contributed immeasurably to our soy sauce production in Noda.
+Rooted in Kikkoman’s long history is our environmental philosophy to “respect the workings of nature and contribute to the realization of a society comfortable to live in through our corporate activities keeping harmony with the environment”.
+Moreover, Kikkoman Group companies use the naturally occurring raw materials of soybeans, wheat, tomatoes, grapes, seaweed, salt, koji mold and more, as ingredients for our products.
+A flourishing, vibrant natural environment is vital to the Kikkoman Group.
+Therefore, we place great importance on people, resources, and climate when addressing environmental issues that call for coexistence with nature and harmony with society.
+We view this as a first step to “become a company whose existence is meaningful to society”, throughout the world.

 Biodiversity Satellite Station (Kikkoman Soy Sauce Museum)